The next design that I'll look into from "Episode II: Attack of the Clones" is the one she wears out on the meadows of Naboo: the "picnic" costume.

 (1897, Valentine Cameron Prinsep)

-As seen in the picture above, the design is clearly trying to recreate the texture and consistence of these types of dresses.
+As seen in the picture above, the design is clearly trying to recreate the texture and consistency of these types of dresses.

 |"Queen Guinevere's Maying", John Maler Collier (1900)|